PRP (Platelet-Rich Plasma) Injections

 How it works

-Platelets are the clotting cells of our blood.
-These platelets have properties that support healing, infection control and release of growth factors.
+Platelets are part of the clotting and healing components in our blood.
+Platelets have properties that support healing, infection control and release of growth factors.

-PRP is plasma with more platelets, nearly 5 to 10 times richer, than what is usually found in blood.
+PRP is plasma with a higher concentration of platelets, nearly 5 to 10 times richer, than what is usually found in blood.
 Because of the growth factors in platelets, platelet-rich plasma can aid the healing process.

 In PRP therapy, blood is drawn from the patient.
 Platelets are separated from other blood cells and their concentration is increased, and the platelet-rich blood is then injected into the damaged joint or tissue.
 PRP injections are administered in our clinic, and the procedure lasts approximately 30 minutes to an hour.